Partisan Disruptor FRT Review: The Best Forced Reset Trigger for 2026

 - MSRP$299

 Heat-treated 4140 chromoly steel and S7 tool steel are used on all wear surfaces.
-The CMP Service Rifle Match-compliant pull weight of 3.75-4.1 lbs in semi-auto mode is noticeably crisper than competing FRT designs, with a shorter reset that reviewers consistently praise.
+Partisan claims a CMP Service Rifle Match-compliant pull weight of 3.75-4.1 lbs in semi-auto mode with a crisp break and short reset.

 Performance Testing